aotarola/otarola.me/content/churrascas.md

 Also make sure you have a big bowl and plastic wrap ðŸ˜‰ .

-## Step 1: Integrate the materials by kneading
+## Step 1: Integrate the ingredients by kneading

-In a big bowl pour all the materials and start kneading for about 10 minutes.
+In a big bowl pour all the ingredients and start kneading for about 10 minutes.

 **Pro Tip**: The water has to be **warm**, not hot, if you can get it from the tap water, you can feel the temperature using your fingers.